swiftlang/swift-foundation/Sources/FoundationEssentials/FoundationEssentials.docc/Curation/Extensions-Swift/StringProtocol.md

 # ``Swift/StringProtocol``

-Methods that extend the Swift string protocol.
+Methods and properties that extend the Swift string protocol.

 ## Overview